AnduroProject/alys/README.md

 ### Peg-In

-Next, we move funds from Bitcoin to Alice via the peg-in to be able to send transactions on the Alice sidechain.
+Next, we move funds from Bitcoin to Alys via the peg-in to be able to send transactions on the Alys sidechain.

 #### Get the Deposit Address

-From the running Alice node, we can get the federation deposit address via the `getdepositaddress` RPC:
+From the running Alys node, we can get the federation deposit address via the `getdepositaddress` RPC:

 ```shell
 curl --silent -H "Content-Type: application/json" -d '{"id":"1", "jsonrpc":"2.0", "method": "getdepositaddress", "params":[]}' http://localhost:3000 | jq -r .result
 ```

-This returns the federation deposit address of your local Alice node, e.g.:
+This returns the federation deposit address of your local Alys node, e.g.:

 ```
 bcrt1p83w7fnutkcyy5zdknkh3kjah47jg2j6etltpa542wjd6chzj7yksyz0zqw